AnXh3L0/otf-report-poc-syntax/src/app/report/project-highlights/page.md

     description: #
 ---

-During the period covered by FY2021 funding, OTF funded over 35 innovative projects to combat censorship and repressive surveillance.
-It supported eight fellows to engage in cutting-edge research and digital security interventions.
-It also funded five labs to improve the security, usability, resiliency, and interoperability of key internet freedom technologies and numerous rapid response interventions to address digital emergencies.
+OTF used FY 2022 funds to support over 40 innovative projects to circumvent censorship and enhance digital privacy and security, seven fellows engaged in cutting-edge research on information controls, and 19 rapid response interventions to address digital emergencies.
+In addition to direct financial support, OTF also offered services through various Labs to improve the security, usability, and accessibility of internet freedom tools — contributing to increased adoption and greater community trust.

-A full list of all supported projects is included at the end of this report.
-This section provides an overview of key project highlights.
+This section highlights key projects that exemplify OTF’s mission to advance internet freedom globally.
+A full list of projects supported by FY2022 funds is included at the end of this report.